yogesh1454/food-app/docs/stories/BE-002-00-epic-2-implementation-plan.md

 - **Phase 1**: Phone OTP and Guest User can be parallel after Basic Registration
 - **Phase 3**: Profile Management and Password Management can be parallel after Authentication
 - **Phase 4**: Email/SMS and OAuth can be parallel after Authentication
-- **Phase 5**: Authorization and API Gateway can be parallel after Authentication
+- **Phase 5**: Authorization Framework and Authentication-Authorization Integration can be sequential (BE-002-03 → BE-002-13), then API Gateway can be parallel
 - **Phase 7**: Redis and Kafka can be parallel after all core features

 ### Testing Strategy